 Decision-making: It is expected that most decisions will be made by consensus.
 Where necessary a voting process with one vote per participating organization, on a simple majority basis, will be used to achieve group agreements.

 Determination of specific Advanced Emergency Information Implementation Team activities shall be made by the team participants.
 Activities may include but are not limited to:

 - Prototype Equipment and Program Material Development, including:

 - Emergency Messaging and/or sub-system Emergency Merssaging components

 - Implementation at broadcast stations

-- Integration of stations with existing alerting and/or local emergency manager organizations
+- Integration of stations with existing EAS systems and/or local emergency management organizations

 - Interoperability tests (“plugfests”)

 - Recommendations to ATSC on adjustments to the standard(s)

 - Market Studies, Marketing and Promotion, Branding